naegelejd/gadgetron/doc/source/gadget.rst

 ----------

 A :cpp:class:`PureGadget<Gadgetron::Core::PureGadget>` is a Gadget which processes Messages one at a time, and holds no state.
-Examples could be a Gadget which removes oversampling on :cpp:class:`Acquisitions<Gadgetron::Core::Acquisition>`, or one which takes an :cpp:class:`Image<Gadgetron::Core::Image>` and performs autoscaling.
+Examples could be a Gadget which removes oversampling on :cpp:class:`Acquisitions<mrd::Acquisition>`, or one which takes an :cpp:class:`Image<mrd::Image>` and performs autoscaling.

 A PureGadget inheritss from :cpp:class:`PureGadget\<OUTPUT,INPUT\><Gadgetron::Core::PureGadget>`, where OUTPUT and INPUT are the output type and input type of the Gadget.